-Highway Safety Improvement Program (HSIP) - Secondary Program
+Highway Safety Improvement Program (HSIP) - Local Program

-Counties interested in participating must submit the above application via email to the Safety Programs Engineer.
-Applications for projects to be let in State Fiscal Year 2021 must be received by November 15, 2019.
+Agencies interested in participating must submit the above application via email to the Safety Programs Engineer.
+Applications for projects to be let in State Fiscal Year 2024 are due December 30, 2022.